Morphing tree drawings in a small 3D grid: Morphing through lifting paths

 \begin{proof} For each lifted subtree this is a shrinking step and by Lemma~\ref{lemma:shrinking} it is crossing-free.

-All lifted subtrees were not overlapping in projection to X0Y plane due to Condition (I) and Lemmas~\ref{lemma:circle_around} and~\ref{lemma:rpw_dist} in the drawing $\Gamma_t$.
+All lifted subtrees were not overlapping in projection to $XY_0$ plane due to Condition (I) and Lemmas~\ref{lemma:circle_around} and~\ref{lemma:rpw_dist} in the drawing $\Gamma_t$.
 As all vectors of movement are vertical, projections of lifted subtrees can not overlap during this morphing step and can not cross with each other.

-In shrinked drawing every vertex of $T'(v_j)$ except $v_j$ has strictly positive $z$-coordinate which means that $T'(v_j) \setminus \{v_j\}$ remains strictly above X0Y plane and can not cross with the part of $T$ that is still lying in X0Y.
+In shrunk drawing every vertex of $T'(v_j)$ except $v_j$ has strictly positive $z$-coordinate which means that $T'(v_j) \setminus \{v_j\}$ remains strictly above $XY_0$ plane and can not cross with the part of $T$ that is still lying in the $XY_0$.
 Internal vertices of $P_i$ do not change their positions during this morph. \end{proof}